airpair/authoring-guide/post.md

 #### 3.6.1 Synopsis

-At the top of your post **include a 1 pargraph summary** nested inside a blockquote (`>`) introducing the top-level idea, content format and who the post is relevant for (i.e. level of developer / prerequisite knowledge).
+At the top of your post **include a 1 paragraph summary** nested inside a blockquote (`>`) introducing the top-level idea, content format and who the post is relevant for (i.e. level of developer / prerequisite knowledge).
 Readers should know in 30 seconds if a post is what they are seeking